komodorio/helm-dashboard/README.md

 Prerequisites, binaries installed and operational:

 - [Golang](https://go.dev/doc/install)
-- NodeJS
+- Node.js

-There is a need to build frontend and then backend as series of commands, run:
+There is a need to build frontend and then backend as a series of commands, run:

 ### Linux